 Docked in Split, on Illyrian soil, Katarina Line's Admiral yacht awaits its passengers for a week of luxury cruising on the Adriatic.
 Embark immediately to discover one of the most beautiful shores of the Mediterranean.

 Is this the same Illyria of The night of kings by Shakespeare, in which two twins survive a shipwreck but are stranded at two different places on the coast, so that they think they have lost each other?
-"Imagination is so fertile in changing forms that nothing can match its bizarre fantasies.
+"Imagination is so fertile in changing forms that nothing matches its bizarre fantasies.
 Lulled by the gentle roll of the yacht, the charm of a free spirit is at work.

 Split, an open-air museum